arinik9/ml-project-2/README.md

 - [ ] Experiment with clustering
 - [ ] Experiment with Gaussian processes
 - [ ] Generate learning curves
+- [ ] Plot ROC Curves of different models for comparison
 - [ ] Minimize the train and test error
 - [ ] Check the stability of the results with k-CV